 From free video courses to a downloadable checklist or eBook, there are a near-infinite number of lead magnets formats that you could create for your lead generation campaign.

 Here are a few common types of lead magnets to keep in mind:

-- Checklists/ cheat sheets/ resource guides/ tip sheets/ FAQ sheets (Short, easily digestible pieces of content that can help leads solve a small problem quickly)
+Checklists/ cheat sheets/ resource guides/ tip sheets/ FAQ sheets (Short, easily digestible pieces of content that can help leads solve a small problem quickly)

 Which lead magnet is right for your audience?

-Sure, the sky’s the limit when it comes to what lead magnets you can create.
+As you can see, there are so many different types of lead magnets you can create and offer.
 But which type of lead magnet is right for your audience and for your specific lead generation campaign?
 That depends on a few different things.

 There are a handful of variables you’ll want to consider:

 Before you decide what format your lead magnet should take, first consider: